ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - Warning if you have full sets and need to sell them
  - Warning if you have full exalted shard recipe set
  - Warning if you are temporarily banned from fetching from PoE servers
- - Warning if you exceeded the rate limit
+ - Warning if you exceeded the rate limit (keep in mind rate-limits are enforced ACROSS ALL APPS AND WEBSITES for a given account; So if you query from PoE Trade Macro too many times, you will block your entire account for a fixed period, including this application)
+    - Note: We have a few restrictions built in to our app to keep it from fetching more often than is needed.
+If you run into any rate limit issues, please try and check for other sources of rate-limit including other PoE apps, your trade searches, etc.

 #### Stash Tab Overlay

 The stash tab Overlay highlights items in a specific order if you have full sets in a stash tab.
-No more wondering which part is missing when selling.
-Also this way you can put 2 sets in one inventory.
+No more wondering which piece of gear you are missing when selling.
+Another added bit is with this feature, you should be able to fit 2 full sets in one inventory.
 Leave it open when selling!
 Otherwise the highlighting will start from beginning with items you already sold.

-If you want to change position or size of the stash tabs Overlay, you have to press the "Edit" button on the Main Overlay.
-Then you can drag the Stash tabs Overlay around and resize it (bottom right corner), except if you set the opacity to 0 (better set it to 0.01).
-The TabHeader position and sizes can be modified in the Settings Page.
+If you want to change position or size of the stash tab overlay, you have to press the "Edit" button on the stash tab overlay.
+Then you can drag the stash tabs overlay around and resize it (bottom right corner), except if you set the opacity to 0 (better set it to 0.01).
+The TabHeader position and sizes can be modified in the settings page.

-At the top of the overlay you can find the
+At the top of the stash tab overlay you can find the

  - Edit Button: makes the Stash Tab Overlay clickable and draggable

 #### Loot Filter

-You can use any loot filter you want.
+You can use any loot filter you want, [but preferably an offline filter](https://github.com/kosace/EnhancePoEApp/pull/274#issuecomment-1030049058).
 If you don't have the recognition phrase in your loot filter, the recipe rules will be added to the top of your existing loot filter (which overwrites some rules, working on a fix).
 When the recognition phrase is added, the app will only change the styles in within the phrases.
 That means you can decide where the recipe rules should be modified.

 Don't forget to refresh your loot filter in-game everytime the item types change!

-Please make a copy of your loot filter before using it.
+Make sure to back up any custom filters you want our program to interact with in case of any [potentially unwanted behavior!](https://github.com/kosace/EnhancePoEApp/issues/106).
+I've said this before but just want to make it very clear.
+Don't want anyone to lose hours of their hard work due to a nasty bug!

 #### **_Notes on manipulation of Online Loot Filters_**